-Soil moisture capacity for crop and fallow crops are not defined directly in Source; they are a function of root depth and soil moisture capacity (%) as referenced in Table 12.
-The multiplication of the two equals the total available water (TAW); 176 mm and 120 mm respectively for cotton and fallow areas.
-Actual TAW will vary depending on soil type and farm management practices; however, the adopted values appear to be within a reasonable rage for clay-based soils (e.g. 140-200 mm for 1m of soil as cited in Larsen and Weir (2012)).
-While this is an averaged approximation, it is used in combination with other parameters to ensure that the generated demand is reasonable.
-This reduces the sensitivity of the results to this one parameter (further described in Appendix I).
-Similarly, the TAW will affect the rates of rainfall-runoff; again, it is used in combination with other parameters to overall runoff rates (discussed in the next section).
+A single soil moisture capacity for crop types and fallow is defined directly in IQQM as referenced in Table 13.
+An upper and lower moisture store can also be specified to limit the effect of evaporation from the soil moisture store.
+Actual soil moisture capacity will vary depending on soil type and farm management practices.
+While this is an averaged approximation, it is used in combination with other parameters to ensure that the generated crop demand is reasonable.
+This reduces the sensitivity of the results to this one.
+Similarly, the soil moisture capacity will affect the rates of rainfall-runoff; again, it is used in combination with other parameters to produce realistic overall runoff rates (discussed in the next section).